-The College Manor Veterinary Hospital is pleased to offer our patients a wide variety orthopedic care services.
+The College Manor Veterinary Hospital is pleased to offer our patients a wide variety of orthopedic care services.
 “Orthopedic” conditions refer to the disease involving bones, joints, ligaments/tendons and the associated muscles.
 Some orthopedic conditions can be managed medically with weight reduction, exercise, physical therapy, pain control and joint building supplements.
 However, many require surgery.
 Orthopedic surgery requires specialized surgical skills, equipment, and training.

 What are some orthopedic related diseases?

 Some of the more common conditions dogs and cats encounter include; developmental bone diseases including cartilage abnormalities and “hip dysplasia”; osteoarthritis and degenerative joint disease; soft tissue strains and sprains; fractures caused by trauma; and ligament ruptures especially those involving the anterior cruciate ligament in dogs.
-The common factor to all of these problems and diseases is that they cause pain and prevent normal mobility of dogs and cats, thereby significantly altering their quality of life.
+The common factor in all of these problems and diseases is that they cause pain and prevent normal mobility of dogs and cats, thereby significantly altering their quality of life.

 What type of orthopedic services do you offer?